What is Cookie, Session and LocalStorage – Quick Overview

 Session Storage

-- If we close the browser or close the tab, session data will be removed automatically.
+- If we close the browser or the tab, session data will be remove automatically.

 - Client only.